The Nest

 The Importance of Design: Senior-Friendly Features that Save Money in the Long Run

 It’s not just about current comforts; it’s about future-proofing your life.
-Design elements like wide halls and emergency pull cords aren’t merely convenient; they’re potential life savers, mitigating risks and possibly saving residents from future healthcare expenditures.
+Design elements like vast halls and emergency pull cords aren’t merely convenient; they’re potential life savers, mitigating risks and possibly saving residents from future healthcare expenditures.

 Community Perks: The Intangible Values that Money Can’t Buy